Opportunities

 Please advise us of any accommodations needed to ensure you can complete the application or interview process.
 Please email accommodation requests to indu@savac.net.

-This position is dependent on funding from the Canadian Heritage Young Canada Works at Building Careers in Heritage (YCW-BCH) program and candidate eligibility is stipulated by Young Canada Works graduate grant guidelines (Click here to learn more).
+This position is dependent on funding from the Young Canada Works in Heritage Organizations program and candidate eligibility is stipulated by Young Canada Works graduate grant guidelines.
 Candidates must register online through the YCW website.

 While we thank all applicants for their interest, only those selected for an interview will be contacted.